RuStrannik/youtube-dl-web-gui/README.md

 ![sample](sample_screen.png)

 Note: since `youtube-dl` is essentially a python script, there is similar [native python-based web gui server](https://github.com/d0u9/youtube-dl-webui).
-This repository is for those who, for certain reasons, prefer nodejs running as server.
+This repository is for those, who for certain reasons prefer nodejs running as server.

 ## Installation:
 1. Make sure [youtube-dl](https://youtube-dl.org) is installed